FAQ: Frequently Asked Questions

 You can and we’re always flattered when people do.
 We know of one commercial farmer that actually built his seed stock from our retail bags!
 It’s best to plant the beans as soon as your soil is warm, after your last frost.

 Please note: we sell the beans as food, and while you can plant them and have great success in the garden, we make no guarantees about germination and we can’t offer any support in growing them.
 We just don’t have the manpower, and the requirements vary by region.
 Your best bet is to contact your local Master Gardeners association.
-We also have a Google Group called Bean Buddies where members can ask and answer questions about growing.
+We also have a Facebook Group called "Rancho Gordo Bean Buddies," where members can ask and answer questions about growing.
 Membership is free, and each spring we send beans to members interested in trying them out in their gardens.

 I ate a raw bean and got very sick.
 You should warn others not to eat raw beans.